Khawaja Asif

 He also has an additional portfolio of Minister of Aviation since 11 March 2024, and was the Minister for Foreign Affairs in the Abbasi cabinet from August 2017 to April 2018 and simultaneously served as the Minister for Defence and Minister for Water and Power under Nawaz Sharif's third term from 2013 to 2017.
 Asif began his political career after getting elected to the Senate of Pakistan during the Nawaz Sharif's first term in 1991.
 Since 1997, he had served as a member of the federal cabinet, in various positions.
 From 1997 to 1999, he was as the chairman of the Privatization Commission of Pakistan during the second government of Nawaz Sharif.
 He briefly held the cabinet portfolios of the Minister for Petroleum and Natural Resources in the Gillani ministry in 2008, with an additional charge as Minister for Sports.

-He was awarded Nishan-e-Imtiaz for his exceptional leadership and strategic contributions during the recent India-Pakistan war and Operation Bunyanum Marsoos.

 Early life and education

 Asif was born on 9 August 1949 in Sialkot, Punjab, to Khawaja Muhammad Safdar, an influential politician.
-He belongs to a Punjabi family of Kashmiri ancestry, whose ancestors settled in the Punjab generations ago from the Kashmir Valley.
+He belongs to a Kashmiri family whose ancestors settled in the Punjab generations ago from the Kashmir Valley.
 He received his early education at Cadet College Hasan Abdal.
 He attained his bachelor's degree from Government College University, Lahore, before getting his L.L.B. degree from the University Law College, Lahore, in 1970.
 He later earned a master’s degree in economics from the London School of Economics in 1975.

-Asif is a banker by profession and has worked in the different banks of the United Arab Emirates, where he lived for several years but returned to Pakistan following his father's death in 1991, in order to continue his father's politics.
+Asif is a banker by profession and has worked in the different banks of the United Arab Emirates, including in the Abu Dhabi branch of the controversial and now-defunct Bank of Credit and Commerce International (BCCI).
+He lived in the UAE for several years but returned to Pakistan following his father's death in 1991, in order to continue his father's politics.
 He has a son and three daughters.

 In 2017, he was awarded honorary doctorate degree in international relations by the Geneva School of Diplomacy and International Relations.

 In 2019, he was featured in a list of "top handsome lawmakers of Pakistan."